 In the case of recycled mineral oil, the tax is chargeable at the appropriate rate in accordance with usage, and that liability is not confined, as at present, to such oil that is suitable for use as auto-fuel.

-The provision for relief for mineral oil supplied to sea-going vessels is also amended, in accordance with agreed EU guidelines, to clarify that it does not apply to mineral oil used for industrial purposes on floating structures designed for such purposes.
-Provision is made for relief from the carbon tax element of the MOT charge for mineral oil used for environmentally friendly heat and electricity cogeneration with output capacity of equal to or greater than 50kWe.
+Provision is made for relief from the carbon tax element of the MOT charge for mineral oil used for environmentally friendly heat and electricity cogeneration with output capacity equal to or greater than 50kWe.
 This relief, and the existing relief for mineral oil used in an installation covered by a greenhouse gas emissions trading permit, are made subject to conditions that may be set by Revenue.

 FA 12 extends the licensing requirements of section 101 of the Finance Act 1999, for any person who produces, sells, delivers or deals in auto-fuels (petrol and diesel), to persons engaged in similar dealing with the main ‘‘non-auto’’ fuels (marked gas oil and marked kerosene) and with aviation gasoline.

-It provides for separate auto-fuel trader’s and marked fuel trader’s licences.
+It provides for separate auto-fuel traders’ and marked fuel traders’ licences.
 A separate licence is r required for every premises or place at which the fuel concerned is produced, held or dealt in, and the licence must be clearly displayed at that premises or place.

 A licence may be revoked where the licensee is guilty of any such offence, or for failure to satisfy the conditions imposed by Revenue.
 Provision is also made for Revenue to publish lists of persons who hold an auto-fuel trader’s licence or a marked fuel trader’s licence, and of the premises and places to which the licences relate.